Jenny Simpson (singer)

-Jenny Simpson (born in 1973 in Nashville, Tennessee) is an American country music singer.
+Jenny Simpson (born on June 6, 1973 in Nashville, Tennessee) is an American country music singer.
 She was signed to Mercury Nashville and released her self-titled debut album in 1998.

 Simpson's only single, "Ticket Out of Kansas", peaked at number 54 on the Billboard Hot Country Singles & Tracks chart.
 It received a favorable review from Deborah Evans Price of Billboard, who said that "Simpson's nuanced vocal performance makes listeners feel as if they are boarding the bus with her."